 The demand for direct translation between non-English languages is outside English-speaking countries, so it will not be surprising if DeepL, Reverso, Yandex, Tencent or Baidu is the first to market with open-domain direct translation for major pairs like German-French or Spanish-Chinese.

 ModelFront risk prediction is built to support direct and indirect pairs.
-We see significantly better quality for direct pairs.
+We see significantly better translation quality for direct pairs.

 Not sure whether to invest in training a direct pair?
-Talk to us about your language pairs, content types and quality goals, and we will advise you on your options.
+Talk to us about your language pairs, content types and quality goals, and we will gladly advise you on your options.